rgpegasus/better-ani-scraped/DOCUMENTATION.md

 # Ani-Scraped Documentation

-A set of utility functions for scraping anime data from multiple sources (only [anime-sama.fr](https://anime-sama.fr) available at the moment).
+A set of utility functions for scraping anime data from multiple sources (only [anime-sama](https://anime-sama.fr) and [animepahe](https://animepahe.ru) available at the moment).
 This tool allows you to search for anime, retrieve information, get episodes, and more.

 ---